 What is Mobile App Penetration Testing?

-Mobile app penetration testing reveals vulnerabilities in the cyber security posture of a mobile application.
-Most commonly, it is the safety and security of iOS and Android applications that requires assessment.
-It is important for both developers and consumers of mobile applications, that appropriate levels of security exist.
+Mobile app penetration testing reveals vulnerabilities in the cybersecurity posture of a mobile application.
+Most commonly, it is the safety and security of iOS and Android applications that require assessment.
+It is important for both developers and consumers of mobile applications that appropriate levels of security exist.

 This is especially the case for applications that handle sensitive data and functionality.
 Mobile application security testing gives assurance that the expected security protections exist and are effective.